-Mr. Jordan is a 1987 graduate of Cornell Law School who has dedicated his career to the representation of Indian tribes and tribal organizations and the promotion of tribal sovereignty.
-He has served tribes from a variety of perspectives, including as an in-house attorney, as the Associate Solicitor for Indian Affairs at the Department of the Interior and as a private practitioner.
-All of roles contribute to his understanding of tribal issues and help to make him a more effective advocate for his clients.
-Mr. Jordan, who is a member of the Mattaponi Tribe of Virginia, has also served as an adjunct professor of law at Cornell Law School where he taught Federal Indian Law.
+Mr. Jordan has dedicated his career to the representation of Indian tribes and tribal organizations and the promotion of tribal sovereignty.
+He has served tribes from a variety of perspectives, including serving as in-house counsel to several tribes, serving as Associate Solicitor for Indian Affairs at the United States Department of the Interior and as a private practitioner.
+As a result of his long and diverse service in Indian Country, Mr. Jordan is an experienced and effective advocate on behalf of Indian tribes and tribal organizations.
+Mr. Jordan is a member of the Mattaponi Tribe of Virginia.

 Mr. Jordan has served as in-house counsel for three tribes during his over thirty-three years of practicing law.
 He served as the Tribal Attorney for the Saginaw Chippewa Tribe immediately after graduation, and then served as the Attorney General for the Seneca Nation of Indians before serving for over three years as the Associate Solicitor for Indian Affairs at the United States Department of the Interior.
-Most recently, after many years of private practice, he served as the Attorney General of the Quinault Indian Nation.
-His service as an in-house tribal attorney gives Mr. Jordan hands-on experience in code drafting and development across all topic areas.
-He has extensive experience in constitutional law development and tribal code drafting.
-Mr. Jordan has drafted or revised tribal codes in the areas of natural resource and fisheries management, gaming, land leasing, economic development, business licensing and enrollment.
+Most recently, he served as the Attorney General of the Quinault Indian Nation.
+He has also worked in private practice for nearly twenty years, representing tribes in New Mexico, Michigan, Louisiana, California, Wisconsin and Oklahoma.